 It is now becoming increasingly common for retired people to move to Southeast Asia from other parts of the world.
 There can be a wonderful life waiting for retirees in countries like Thailand, but there can also be the danger of addiction.
 People who have worked hard all of their lives can actually find it a struggle to settle into retirement and substance abuse can become a way to deal with this discomfort.
 There can also be a sense of entitlement in regards to drinking hard as people can feel like they have earned it.

 An Effective Addiction Treatment Center in Southeast Asia

 The Family in Recovery – How to Encourage Sobriety

-In a perfect world, the family member would give up alcohol and drugs and everyone would live happily ever after.
-Unfortunately, is it rarely as simple as that due to the fact that recovery is a process rather than a single event.
-Be getting sober, your loved one will have taken a crucial first step, but there is going to be lots of more work ahead to secure sobriety.
+In a perfect world, the family member would give up alcohol and drugs, and everyone would live happily ever after.
+Unfortunately, is it rarely as simple as that because recovery is a process rather than a single event.
+By getting sober, your loved one will have taken a crucial first step, but there is going to be lots of more work ahead to secure sobriety.

 Here are a few suggestions for how to encourage a loved one to remain sober:

 If an addict is mad at you – you probably are trying to save their lives.